hermit-os/hermit-rs/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-RustyHermit is being developed on [GitHub](https://github.com/hermitcore/rusty-hermit).
+Hermit is being developed on [GitHub](https://github.com/hermitcore/hermit-rs).
 Create your own fork, send us a pull request, and chat with us on [Zulip](https://hermit.zulipchat.com/).

 ## Publications

-The following scientific publications are related to RustyHermit:
+The following scientific publications are related to Hermit:

 - S. Lankes et al. - [Exploring Rust for Unikernel Development](https://dl.acm.org/doi/10.1145/3365137.3365395)
 - M. Sung et al. - [Intra-unikernel isolation with Intel memory protection keys](https://dl.acm.org/doi/10.1145/3381052.3381326)